 1. Family tech check

-Ask your child to take notes on what tech you have in your home, which ones have controls or filters on, and how much time your family is spending on each one for a couple of days.
-Ask them to bring this information with them to a family discussion on how you all agree to use the internet during this time.
+Ask your child to take notes on what tech you have in your home, which devices have controls or filters on, and monitor how much time your family is spending on each one for a couple of days.
+Ask them to bring this information with them to a family discussion involving how you all use the internet, and what your guidelines should be.
 Our Family Agreement is an easy-to-use guide to having these conversations.
 By giving your child a key role, they will feel more empowered and invested in following the boundaries you agree together.

 Ask for your child’s help in looking after your family’s online reputations.
 They could start by searching their name and those in your family online to see what results come up, or by looking through online gaming and social media accounts.
 Get them to work with each member of the family to help deactivate old accounts which they no longer use, remove contacts who they no longer wish to keep, and even delete old posts which may no longer be relevant, appropriate or represent who they are!